Enright1/quartz/content/Ultimate American West Coast RV Trip WTB.md

 One of the most beautiful places in the U.S. Half Dome, El Capitan, and waterfalls galore.
 Tioga Pass should be open, but make sure to check anyway.
 RVs should be cautious of narrow roads.

-**Drive Time to Death Valley: ~6 hours**
+**Drive Time to Las Vegas (via Death Valley): ~8.5 hours**

-## **Death Valley, CA**
+## **Death Valley Drive**

-Surreal landscapes and the lowest point in North America.
-Not much to _do_, but it’s worth a short visit just for the extremes.
-Be prepared for extreme heat; RVs can overheat.

-**Drive Time to Las Vegas: ~2.5 hours**
+The route from Yosemite to Las Vegas passes through **Death Valley**, offering surreal desert landscapes, vast salt flats, and the lowest point in North America.
+This is one of the most extreme environments in the U.S.—be prepared for **intense heat**, and watch for RV overheating.

 ## **Las Vegas, NV**

 End the trip with a bang.
 Casinos, clubs, and shows.
-Also worth considering as a place to buy a house together—Nevada’s tax benefits, relatively affordable housing, world-class airport, and year-round entertainment make it an appealing base for a group investment.
+Another place worth considering to buy a house together—Nevada’s tax benefits, relatively affordable housing, world-class airport, and year-round entertainment make it an appealing location for a base in America.

 **Optional Stop: Hoover Dam (~45 minutes from Las Vegas)** A marvel of engineering, Hoover Dam offers impressive views and a glimpse into the infrastructure that powers much of the Southwest.
 Worth a quick stop for photos and a short tour if time allows.